Bonded rubber parts for small to medium volumes for a wide range of industries

 Our rubber moulding facility offers a wide range of processes, to allow us to produce a vast range of products in small to medium volume for many industries.
 These processes can be undertaken in a range of raw materials, many of which are in stock, backed up by full support from our technical staff and subcontractors.

 At Martin’s Rubber, we definitely have an edge when it comes to bonding to materials such as PTFE and carbon fibre.
-If this is something that is of interest to you, please feel free to get in touch with one of our rubber bonded parts manufacturers by calling us on 023 8022 6330, or simply send an email to email@example.com.
+If this is something that is of interest to you, please feel free to get in touch with one of our rubber bonded parts manufacturers by calling us on 023 8022 6330, or simply email us.

 What is rubber to substrate bonding?